ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :version_added:

-    * Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
+    * Only needed if this parameter was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
-    * This is a string, and not a float, i.e. ``version_added: "2.3"``.
+    * This is a string, and not a float, i.e. ``version_added: '2.3'``.

   :suboptions:

-    * If this option takes a dict, you can define it here.
+    * If this parameter takes a dict, you can define its structure here.
     * See :ref:`azure_rm_securitygroup_module`, :ref:`os_ironic_node_module` for examples.

 :requirements:

   * List of requirements (if applicable).
   * Include minimum versions.

-:notes:

-  * Details of any important information that doesn't fit in one of the above sections.
-  * For example, whether ``check_mode`` is or is not supported.

 :seealso: